csatib02/kube-pod-autocomplete/README.md

 ## Getting started

-- Kube Pod Autocomplete is designed to be used in Kubernetes environment.
+- Kube Pod Autocomplete is designed to be used in Kubernetes environments.
 - Take a look at the [documentation](./docs/docs.md).

 ## Development